Services are convenient for families.

 The goal of early intervention is to help children reach their full potential so they no longer need ECI services.

-When your child is developing appropriately for his/her age, or turns three years old, they are no longer eligible for services.
+Once your child has met their developmental milestones or turns three years old, they are no longer eligible for ECI services.
 Planning for this transition is an important service that ECI provides.
 ECI professionals will help you to transition your child into other services as needed before they turn three years old.

 You never have to leave your child alone for therapy with ECI.

 Children never have to be separated from their parents or caregivers to receive ECI services.
-We want families to be included in all therapy and intervention so they can learn helpful techniques to help their child too.
-Babies and toddlers are very attached at this age to their caregiver and learn best from people they already know.
+Families are included in all therapy and intervention so they can learn helpful techniques to help their child.
+Babies and toddlers are most secure with their caregivers at this age and learn best from people they already know.

 Refer A Child to ECI